dynamsoft-docs/document-viewer-docs/features/advanced/imagefilter.md

 ## Configure your own image filter

-Besides use the bulit-in image filter handler, you can also configure your own image filter algorithm.
+Besides use the built-in image filter handler, you can also configure your own image filter algorithm.

 **Example**